x9o/deskpal-electron/README.md

 - [ ] Pupil detection (enable saturation when detected tired pupils)
 - [ ] Find/Create better assets
 - [ ] Use magicloops api check for accessibility features for every message
+- [ ] Make sure that cycling random prompt does not interfere with other text changes (Use sideEffects from react)
 - [ ] Basic algorithim and computer usage anaylsis  (i.e In this past week, you've used ... for ..., be wary of screentime)
 - [ ] 3 minute video
     - [ ] Think of new features